-It also helps promote body awareness, helping you focus on problem areas that are tighten than others, which in turn can help you better alleviate the route cause of where your discomfort is coming from.
+It also helps promote body awareness, helping you focus on problem areas that are tighter than others, which in turn can help you better alleviate the root cause of where your discomfort is coming from.

 How Often Should You Practice Restorative Yoga?

 Restorative yoga can be practiced everyday, but it is entirely up to you how often you decide to practice.
 I definitely recommend incorporating at least a couple restorative yoga sessions into your schedule every month.

 Not only will you benefit physically from changing up your routine and treating your body with relaxing postures, but you will benefit mentally as well, as it causes you to slow down and calm your mind.

 What You’ll Need for Your Restorative Practice

 You do not need tons of props to enjoy a solid restorative yoga sequence.

 Although props are not mandatory, they definitely do help.
 These are the two we recommend having for this sequence.